autoexecbat-ctf/write-ups/hkcertctf2022/slow-keystream/README.md

 # Slow Keystream
+## Background
+I did not manage to solve this challenge during the competition, I only let the script run throughout the 2-day period and got the first 40 characters of the flag only.
+At that time my teammate found the random algorithm code for me but I did not dig in detail and think of way to skip the iteration.

+Now the reason I retry this challenge is, when I joined another CTF competition recently, I encountered a linear congruential generator (LCG) which I thought about using matrix to solve (which is incorrect actually).
+Then I also recalled in the discord channel someone mentioned using matrix for this challenge, although there was not a proper write-up thread for this challenge in discord.
+So I decided to give it a try after that CTF competition, as a journey to try dealing with all crypto challenges in CTF!

 ## Quick Glance
 There is a Golang script `flag.go` with its executable `flag` which reads the encrypted flag from `flag.enc` and decrypt the flag and print out to the console.
 By running, it starts to print the flag character by character, but it is getting slower and slower.
 After `hkcert22{y0u_c4n_n4vig4t3_r4nd0`, it starts to take minutes to get a single character, and obviously would take hours and subsequently days to complete.
 Therefore the goal is to shorten the decryption process.